crypti/eth-price/readme.md

 ## API

 ### ethPrice(toSymbol)
+Returns a string formatted list of the prices in their symbols.

 #### toSymbol

 Type: `string`

-The symbols you want the ETH price in.
+A string list of symbols you want the ETH price in.

 ## License